reactjs/rfcs/text/0000-signals-and-slots.md

 - Additional prop-types are needed for signals in order to guarentee type safety.
 - The current design uses strings as params for `connect()`, which makes type-checking with TypeScript/Flow much more difficult.
-- Components have to be assigned variable names (MyButton) to avoid unwanted connections (e.g. multiple Banners but only one needs to be connected).
+- The same end result (albiet at a cost) could be achieved with existing userspace state-management libraries (Redux) or global event emitters.
+- Signals and slots is not suitable for sending large amounts of data or a large number of items.
+- The current `useRef` syntax may cause unexpected behavior because refs are mutable.

 # Alternatives

-I considered something like
+A number of alternate syntaxes were considered.

+One alternative considered was:
 ```js
 const [ signal, slot ] = connect('clicked', 'message')
 <Button signal={signal} />
 <Banner slot={slot} />
 ```
-Problem with that approach is that it doesn't connect components.
+Problem with that approach is that it doesn't connect components, and requires more thorough changes to the internals of React.
 It also sacrifices typesafety and comes at a cost of being much more verbose.
 I also considered having slot types be specified separate from regular propTypes (`Banner.slots = { message: ... }`), but I realized that was redundant and lead to duplication of information.

+My original proposal used referencing `const MyButton = Button` to connect components.
+That has been removed because the internals of React make the intended behavior impossible.

 I originally planned to have a `useSlot()` hook, but decided that went against the concept of signals and slots.
-The whole purpose to send messages between components, not synchronize state.
+The whole purpose is to send messages between components, not synchronize state.
 Besides, that means that only new components would be able to benefit from the signals and slots API.
 The current syntax proposal enables signals to be connected even to old components.

-Callbacks-as-params, global state, React context API, and third-party state-management libraries are commonly used solve the same problems.
-The drawback to any of them is unnecessary code size, complexity, and coupling.
-Though there are alternatives already being used, none really solves the underlying problem.
+Current solutions to the problem of inter-component communication may use:
+* Callbacks-as-params
+* Global state
+* React context API.
+* Third-party state-management libraries.
+* Global event managers.

+In my opinion, none of these is suitable for solving the use-cases this proposal intends to solve.
+All have significant overhead in both code size and complexity.
+Most are procedural, not declarative, and are also very difficult to connect to external component libraries.
+The developer must specify the behavior of not only the components that are connecting to each other, but also the behavior that connects the components together.
+This leads to inherent coupling between the sender, the receiver, and the connector.

 # Adoption strategy